 UAE Opens 10-Year Golden Visa to Nigerians, Global Donors Supporting Humanitarian Work

-- Under the new policy, individuals who donate at least AED 2 millio to certified humanitarian projects can apply
+- Under the UAE's new policy, individuals who donate at least AED 2 million to certified humanitarian projects could apply

 Pascal Oparada, a reporter for Legit.ng, has over ten years of experience covering technology, energy, stocks, investment, and the economy.

-The United Arab Emirates (UAE) has unveiled a new Golden Visa pathway offering ten years of renewable residency to Nigerians and other international contributors who financially support Islamic endowment (Waqf) or humanitarian initiatives.
+The United Arab Emirates (UAE) has unveiled a new Golden Visa pathway offering 10 years of renewable residency to Nigerians and other international contributors who financially support Islamic endowment (Waqf) or humanitarian initiatives.

 Source: Getty Images

-Under the new policy, individuals who donate at least AED 2 million (about £450,000) to certified humanitarian projects or Waqf endowments can qualify for the ten-year Golden Visa.
+Under the new policy, individuals who donate at least AED 2 million (about £450,000) to certified humanitarian projects or Waqf endowments can qualify for the 10-year Golden Visa.

-According to the Times of India, Waqf, a centuries-old Islamic charitable tradition, involves dedicating funds, land, or assets permanently to serve the public good, covering areas like healthcare, education, and community welfare.
+According to the Times of India, the centuries-old Islamic charitable tradition involves dedicating funds, land, or assets permanently to serve the public good, covering areas like healthcare, education, and community welfare.

 In the UAE, such endowments are regulated by the Endowments and Minors Affairs Foundation (Awqaf Dubai) to ensure transparency and Sharia compliance.